23 Aug VAT Changes to The Construction Industry

 · Certain supplies between connected companies and landlords and tenants

 To ensure you are compliant with the new rules, we suggest that you become familiar with the change in legislation and adapt your accounting systems to enable reverse charge suppliers to be calculated and reported.
-Any construction businesses effected will also need to keep records of all reverse charge supplies and report them on VAT returns.
+Any construction businesses affected will also need to keep records of all reverse charge supplies and report them on VAT returns.
 This reverse charge will impact small and micro businesses as many use the VAT they collect as working capital until they pay it to HMRC.

 End users also have the responsibility of declaring their position to suppliers to ensure the reverse charge does not apply.
 This should be done through writing to the supplier.